• Personal interview (or a reference from a mutual aquaintance) and application required.

 We’ll assign housing according to which apprentice stays the longest.

 There is absolutely no smoking allowed on the farm.
 This is not negotiable.
 We will also not tolerate drug use or underage drinking.
 Responsible use of alcohol is OK.
-At this point in time, we can’t accommodate dogs (too many free-ranging chickens).
+At this point in time, we can’t accommodate dogs (too many free-ranging chickens) as well as our resident Great Pyrenees dogs.

-We like to eat supper together a couple of times during the week, the schedule to be determined after the apprentice arrives.
+We like to eat supper together a couple of times a month, the schedule to be determined after the apprentice arrives.
 This has turned out to be one of the high points of the week, as we entertain each other with travel stories, exchange political and theological points of view.
-We can certainly accomodate vegetarians, but vegans will have to teach us some specialties.
+We can certainly accomodate vegetarians.
 We also welcome a division of cooking duties, should the apprentice like to cook!

 We have no shortage of milk, cheese and eggs.
 We barter for most of our other needs at farmers’ markets, and have access to free-range meat and chicken, an impressive array of artisan breads, every vegetable under the sun, honey, maple syrup, spreads and sauces, and fresh berries and apples in season.